STAND. COM. REP. NO. 2721

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO COLLEGE PLACEMENT EXAMINATION FEES,"
+"A BILL FOR AN ACT RELATING TO A CAR-SHARING VEHICLE SURCHARGE TAX,"

 begs leave to report as follows:

-The purpose and intent of this measure is to assist certain students in paying for SAT or ACT registration fees.
+The purpose and intent of this measure is to establish a car-sharing vehicle surcharge tax.

 Your Committee has amended this measure by: